“Is Speaking Spanish Cultural Appropriation?”

 As a result, could you argue that Tassja is speaking for marginalized people?

 Because Tassja comes from a more privileged point being a resident or citizen of a more comfortable country than the average individual living in the Zapatista communities as you can read here.

-But, because Tassja isn’t white, I guess it’s OK then even though she comes from a privileged point relative to them.
+Regardless, because Tassja isn’t white, I guess she might consider it OK for her to "speak for others" then even though she comes from a privileged point relative to them.